michaeleze/SimpleTodoApp-typescript-react-graphqlsever/README.md

-# Coding Challenge: To-Do List
+# Coding Challenge: To-Do Index

 ### Objective
 Create a single page web application to manage a task list using React.